Privacy Policy

 As part of your registration for an email newsletter, we need your email address to which the newsletter is to be sent.
 Any other information is given voluntarily and will be used to address you personally and tailor the newsletter to your personal preferences and clarify queries regarding your email address.

 We would draw your attention to the fact that we will evaluate your user habits when sending newsletters.
 To do so, we use the tracking functions of Microsoft Marketing (Sandyford Business Estate, Dublin 18, Ireland).
-The data is stored in Microsoft Azure Services of Microsoft Ireland Operations (Sandyford Business Estate, Dublin 18, Ireland) such as MS Dynamics or Power BI.
-Your data is not stored on servers outside the EU.
+The personal information is stored in Microsoft Azure Services of Microsoft Ireland Operations (Sandyford Business Estate, Dublin 18, Ireland) such as MS Dynamics or Power BI.
+Your personal information is not stored on servers outside the EU.

 The emails sent contain so-called web beacons or tracking pixels which represent one-pixel image files which are stored on our website.
-For these evaluations, we combine the data collected and the web beacons with your email address and an individual ID.
+For these evaluations, we combine the personal information collected and the web beacons with your email address and an individual ID.
 Links received in the newsletter also contain this ID.
-We use the data thus acquired to create a user profile to tailor the newsletter to your individual interests.
+We use the personal information thus acquired to create a user profile to tailor the newsletter to your individual interests.
 In the process, we record when you read our newsletter, which links you click on and from this we deduce your personal interests.
-We combine these data with the actions you perform on our website.
+We combine this personal information with the actions you perform on our website.

 Tracking by means of web beacons or tracking pixels is not possible if you have deactivated the display of images in your email program as your standard setting.
 In this case, the newsletter will not be fully displayed and you may not be able to use all its functions.
 If you have the images displayed manually, the tracking described above will be performed.
 In the cookie settings on our website, you may find further information about the specific cookies and technologies used.